beefeater-mojito/mod_gauntlet_event/README.md

 # The Gauntlet
 A mod for Battle Brother that add a special event triggering a non-avoidable fight scaled by in-game days.
+Inspired by [Lezaleas's The Battle Trial](https://www.nexusmods.com/battlebrothers/mods/191?tab=description).

 # Features